Multi-Track MusicLDM: Towards Versatile Music Generation with Latent Diffusion Model: Related Work

-\textbf{Arrangement generation.} The most similar work to ours is the commercial product JEN-1 Composer \cite{yao2023jen1}, a framework that uses a latent diffusion-based music generation system for versatile multi-track music generation.
-Different from our approach, they use a latent space obtained directly from audio with their own pre-trained autoencoder model for audio reconstruction, following the Jen-1 architecture proposed in \cite{li2023jen}.
-Additionally, the dataset used is also different from ours, as they used their own private dataset, which is larger and of higher quality than the publicly available Slakh2100~\cite{Slakh} dataset that we used.
-Unfortunately, as it is a commercial product, they do not share code, datasets, or provide a free API for audio generation, making direct comparison to our work impossible.
-Other recently published works have explored music-to-music and arrangement-like music generation.
-STEMGEN \cite{stemgen2024} presented an alternative paradigm for music generation by introducing a model that can listen and respond to musical context.
-Different from ours, STEMGEN uses a transformer language model-like architecture on hierarchical discrete representations from VQ-VAEs \cite{van2017neural} to model musical tracks.
 Some other works approach the arrangement task with a one-to-many or many-to-one paradigm.
 For example, \cite{pasini2024bass} generates bass accompaniment using audio autoencoders.
 On the other hand, SingSong \cite{donahue2023singsong}, utilizing an architecture similar to AudioLM \cite{borsos2023audiolm}, proposed a method for generating instrumental music to accompany input vocals and demonstrated promising results.
 However, these works primarily concentrate on one instrument, offering limited versatility.
 Another work that serves as our baseline, MSDM \cite{mariani2024multisource}, introduced a novel diffusion-based, multi-source generative framework trained via denoising score-matching \cite{song2019, song2021}.
 MSDM is capable of synthesizing music, creating arrangements, and separating musical sources while operating in the raw waveform domain.
 While MSDM is notable for its flexibility, it exhibits limitations in audio quality and musical coherence.
 Interestingly, although our model surpasses MSDM in most tasks, it struggles with source separation—a limitation we attribute to its operation within a latent space where mixtures and stems do not maintain a linear relationship.
 This insight is prompting our future research in this direction.

 Arrangement generation was extensively studied in the symbolic music domain.
 Using the audio-to-MIDI generation paradigm, these works typically focus on generating harmonization for a given melody, such as in \cite{Paiement2006ProbabilisticMH, Yeh2020}, or extracting pitch information from input vocals and generating chords suitable for the melody, as seen in the commercial product Microsoft Songsmith, inspired by \cite{simon2008mysong}.
 Other significant contributions include the works by \cite{lattner2019high} and \cite{grachten2020bassnet}, which explored generating kick drum and bass accompaniments, respectively, in the MIDI domain.
 The multi-track MIDI music generation paradigm was also employed in systems like MuseGAN \cite{MusGan2018}, MIDI-Sandwich \cite{MIDISandwich19}, Multitrack Music Machine \cite{MMM2020}, and MTMG \cite{MTMG20}.
 Additionally, MIDI accompaniment generation based on audio conditioning was suggested in \cite{Deruty2022}.